Heart-healthy diet

 What is heart-healthy eating?

-Heart-healthy eating means eating food that can help lower your risk of heart disease, heart attack, and stroke.
-These foods include vegetables, fruits, nuts, beans, lean meat, fish, and whole grains.
+You eat lots of heart-healthy foods such as vegetables, fruits, nuts, beans, lean meat, fish, and whole grains.
 You limit foods that are not so good for your heart, like sodium, alcohol, and sugar.
+You also balance the calories you eat with your physical activity to stay at a healthy weight.

 Heart-healthy diet: When to call